QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ```shell
 git status
 ```

+!!! success

+    On branch feature

+    No commits yet

+    Untracked files:
+      (use "git add <file>..." to include in what will be committed) code.txt

 The next step is to add the file to the staging area.
 If you think of Git as taking snapshots of changes over the life of a project, `git add` specifies what will go in a snapshot (the staging area), and `git commit` then actually takes the snapshot,